Causes & Symptoms

 Topical and oral antibiotics are effective in many people with rosacea, however they may take several weeks or months to work.
 Regular topical antibiotics can be used as maintenance therapy which may prolong periods of remission.
 In addition, dermatologists also use vascular lasers and intense pulsed light devices to treat persistent redness, ‘broken’ capillaries and difficult cases of rosacea.
 However, multiple treatments are often required.

 Surgical procedures or resurfacing lasers may be used in the treatment of a ‘bulbous’ nose.
-Rosacea can recur meaning future treatments may be necessary.
-Without treatment some patients may slowly worsen leading to distressing disfigurement and serious eye disease.
+Without treatment some patients may slowly worsen leading to distressing disfigurement and serious eye disease and multiple treatments may be necessary to maintain patient health.

 If you would like further information on rosacea the sites below provide more in-depth descriptions of rosacea: